lucasvolkmer/d2l-en-branch/chapter_generative-adversarial-networks/dcgan.md

-# Deep Convolutional Generative Adversarial Networks
+# Redes Adversariais Gerativas Convolucionais Profundas
 :label:`sec_dcgan`

 In :numref:`sec_basic_gan`, we introduced the basic ideas behind how GANs work.
 We showed that they can draw samples from some simple, easy-to-sample distribution, like a uniform or normal distribution, and transform them into samples that appear to match the distribution of some dataset.
 And while our example of matching a 2D Gaussian distribution got the point across, it is not especially exciting.